 Figure 14 shows the percentage of patients in each mode of separation by triage category.
 Patients who are in triage categories 1 and 2 (more urgent) are more likely to be admitted or transferred than patients whose treatment is less urgent.
-Over 70% of patients in the less urgent triage categories 4 and 5 are treated and discharged.
+Nearly two thirds of all patients are treated and discharged.

 EDs in peer group A1 treat a higher proportion of patients in triage categories 1 and 2 than EDs in peer groups C1 and C2 (Figure 15).